flare-foundation/attestation-client/docs/attestation-protocol/state-connector-contract.md

 ## Providing attestations

 Attestation providers listen for the emitted `AttestationRequest` events.
-They collect all the requests for one voting round, parse them and figure out what kind of verifications they need to carry out.
-For each successfully validated request, the attestation hash is calculated.
-All the attestation hashes for the round are collected into the Merkle tree and the Merkle root for the round is calculated.
+They collect all the requests, match them to the voting rounds according to timestamp, parse them and figure out what kind of verifications they need to carry out.
+For each successfully validated request, the attestation response is calculated, and from it the attestation hash.
+All the attestation hashes for the round are collected into a Merkle tree and the Merkle root for the round is thus obtained.

 Attestation provider uses a single function on the `StateConnector` contract for submitting and revealing its vote: